 Neubronner was forced to flee Germany after her bank account was seized by the German government and she was fined thousands of dollars.
 Citing her concern over threats from social authorities, she left Germany in 2009.

-At the conference Neubronner was a workshop speaker and shared her experiences about the difficulty of having to leave her home and family under such pressure.
+At the conference Neubronner was a workshop speaker and shared about the difficulty of having to leave her home and family under such pressure.

 Donnelly explained why Berlin was an important place to hold the conference.